arq5x/gemini/docs/content/database_schema.rst

-aaf               FLOAT         The observed allele frequency for the alternate allele hwe               FLOAT         The Chi-square probability of deviation from HWE (assumes random mating) pi                FLOAT         The computed nucleotide diversity (pi) for the site gene              STRING        What gene does the variant impact? transcript        STRING        Possible affected transcripts is_exonic         BOOL          Does the variant affect an exon? exon              STRING        Exon information for the variants that are exonic is_coding         BOOL          Does the variant fall in a coding region (excludes 3' & 5' UTR's of exons)? codon_change      STRING        What is the codon change? aa_change         STRING        What is the amino acid change? impact            STRING        Impacts due to variation (ref.impact category) impact_severity   STRING        Severity of the impact based on the impact column value (ref.impact category) is_lof            BOOL          Based on the value of the impact col, is the variant LOF? depth             INTEGER       The number of aligned sequence reads that led to this variant call strand_bias       FLOAT         Strand bias at the variant position rms_map_qual      FLOAT         RMS mapping quality, a measure of variance of quality scores
+aaf               FLOAT         The observed allele frequency for the alternate allele hwe               FLOAT         The Chi-square probability of deviation from HWE (assumes random mating) pi                FLOAT         The computed nucleotide diversity (pi) for the site is_exonic         BOOL          Does the variant affect an exon for >= 1transcript? is_coding         BOOL          Does the variant fall in a coding region (excl.
+3' & 5' UTRs) for >= 1 transcript? is_lof            BOOL          Based on the value of the impact col, is the variant LOF for >= transcript? depth             INTEGER       The number of aligned sequence reads that led to this variant call strand_bias       FLOAT         Strand bias at the variant position rms_map_qual      FLOAT         RMS mapping quality, a measure of variance of quality scores